democracy-power-innovation/democracy-power-innovation.github.io/data-viz/index.md

 title: Data viz
 ---
 # Background
 Organizing is fundamental to power-building and the health of our democracy.
 Unfortunately there is a field-wide lack of investment in the data and analysis capacity that can reveal the <i>who</i> and the <i>what</i> of the work of organizing.
-Most of the resources that have been directed to this space in the last decade has focused on technology (not people), and usually with an elections-first rather than a power-first or people-first approach.
+Most of the resources that have been directed to this space in the last decade have focused on technology (not people), and usually with an elections-first rather than a power-first or people-first approach.

 The result is an array of alpha-tested tech tools for voter contact, and most of these new tools do not even consistently sync with the voter file.
 As a result, the organizational inputs that lead to people power remain invisible.
 A self-fulfilling prophecy, the invisibility of the work helps maintain the status quo: you can't invest in or systematically learn from what you can't see.